HARLEM REPERTORY THEATRE'S "THE WIZARD OF OZ" EXTENDS

 Running time: 1 hour. (no intermission)

-NEW YORK, December 13 -- Harlem Repertory Theatre's production of "The Wizard of Oz," co-produced by the Yip Harburg Foundation, has been extended through May 27, 2017 at Tato Laviera Theatre, 240 East 123rd Street (near 2nd Ave.), Manhattan.
+NEW YORK, April 13 -- To share a very popular show with wider audiences, Harlem Repertory Theatre and the Yip Harburg Foundation will extend their co-production of "The Wizard of Oz" through September 9, 2017 at Tato Laviera Theatre, 240 East 123rd Street (near 2nd Ave.), Manhattan.
 Since performances began October 8, the classic musical has played to full audiences and enthusiastic reviews.
 The production is distinguished by a multi-racial cast, a jazzy underscore and authoritative dramaturgy by representatives of the Yip Harburg Foundation.
 Director/choreographer is Keith Lee Grant, Artistic Director of Harlem Rep, who is in the midst of a four-year project of presenting four classic musicals that have lyrics by E.Y.
 "Yip" Harburg.

 "The Wizard of Oz," with its timeless score and eternal allegories, is a magical experience for young (and young-at-heart) audiences.
 Based on MGM’s classic motion picture, the stage version mounted here follows John Kane's adaptation for the Royal Shakespeare Company, which is based on the book by L. Frank Baum, with brilliant songs by lyricist E.Y. ("Yip") Harburg and composer Harold Arlen.